SekerDAO/Usul/README.md

 /// @param operation The enumarated call or delegatecall option
 ```

-### Voting Modules
+### Voting Cores

-These are external modules that allow DAOs to choose and change the voting strategy they wish to use.
+These are external contracts registered with the Seele module that allow DAOs to choose and change the voting strategy they wish to use.
 A DAO may start with linear weighted voting and then swap to quadratic voting or any other strategy they would like to use.

 If a delegate has a vote on an active proposal, no delegetors will be able to undelegate until the proposal is passed or canceled.
 A counter is incremented each time a delegatee votes on a proposal and must be decremented for each time a proposal is finalized.
 An optional delay to the ability of undelegating votes can be supplied to this contract.

-#### Delegation Structure
+#### Delegation Voting
 ```
 mapping(address => uint) votes; // number of tokens held for each delegator uint lastBlock; // The last block at which delegation happened to prevent flash loans uint total; // The total amount of delegation uint proposalCount; // Number of open proposals being voted on
 ```

+#### Quadtratic Voting

+#### Single (Member) Voting

+#### Commitment Voting

 #### Voting API
 ```